-One of the greatest benefits of e-file is knowing that the IRS and the FTB have received your client's return.
-The acknowledgement (ACK) process provides you with proof that we received the returns.
+One of the greatest benefits of e-file is the acknowledgement (ACK) process which provides you with proof that we have received your submissions.

 How to get the ACK:

-- After you transmit the returns to the FTB and the IRS, your transmitter will provide an ACK report.
+- After you transmit the submissions, your transmitter will provide an ACK report.

 - You can normally retrieve the ACK report from your software company within 24 to 48 hours.
-Timeframes vary; please check with your software company.
+Timeframe varies; please check with your software company.

 Follow your software's instructions for retrieving the ACK report.
 Some software sends an ACK report each time you transmit, others have separate ACK and transmission processes.
-Keeping track of ACK reports is critical, especially if they contain rejected returns.
-Your client's return is not considered filed until we issue an accepted ACK.
+Keeping track of ACK reports is critical, especially if they contain rejected submissions.
+An e-file submission is not considered filed until we issue an accepted ACK.

 If you are missing a batch of ACK files, contact your transmitter for assistance.
-If you transmit returns directly to us, please contact our e-Programs Customer Service.
+If you transmit directly to us, please contact e-Programs Customer Service.

 What to do next:

-- If the return was rejected, correct the return and retransmit it.
+- If the submission was rejected, correct the submission and retransmit it.

 e-file is much more accurate than paper.
 Part of the reason is that FTB performs up-front error checks on all e-file submissions.